 Let's consider three more reasons to prioritize active practice over passive learning.

-1. Learning Can Be a Crutch That Supports Inaction
+1. Passive Learning Can Be a Crutch That Supports Inaction

 In many cases, learning is actually a way to avoid taking action on the goals and interests that we say are important to us.
 For example, let’s say you want to learn a foreign language.
 Reading a book on how to learn a foreign language quickly allows you to feel like you are making progress (“Hey, I’m figuring out the best way to do this!”).
 Of course, you're not actually practicing the action that would deliver your desired outcome (speaking the foreign language).